griffithlab/civic-docs/docs/using/videos.rst

 This video covers:

-- Basic organziation and functionality of version 2 of the CIViC interface
+- Basic organization and functionality of version 2 of the CIViC interface

 CIViC - Introduction to Molecular Profiles
 __________________________________________